MASTERING THE CRAFT OF NARRATIVE WRITING

 2. CASTING THE CHARACTERS: THE WHO

-Now that your student has created a believable world, it is time to populate it with believable characters.
+Now that your students have created a believable world, it is time to populate it with believable characters.

 In short stories, these worlds mustn’t be overpopulated beyond what the student’s skill level can manage.
-Short stories usually only require one main character and a few secondary ones.
-Think of the short story more as a small-scale dramatic production in an intimate local theater than a Hollywood blockbuster on a grand scale.
-Too many characters will only confuse and become unwieldy with a canvas this size.
+Short stories typically require only one main character and a few secondary ones.
+Think of the short story more as a small-scale dramatic production in an intimate local theater rather than a Hollywood blockbuster on a grand scale.
+Too many characters can confuse readers and become unwieldy within a limited canvas.
 Keep it simple!

 Understanding Character Traits